metakermit/generator-django-rest/generators/app/templates/django/mysite/HACKING.md

     ./scripts/deploy.sh

+## Frontend details
+<% if (prod_branch) { %>
+Since the tooling manages a React SPA as well, the compilation is a bit more complex, so we will explain the internals a bit.
-Everything gets compiled into a *prod/* folder, commited into a prod branch and pushed to Heroku.
-An example of the prod folder layout would look something
+When you call *./deploy.sh* everything gets compiled into a *prod/* folder, commited into a prod branch and pushed to Heroku.

-like:
+An example of the *prod/* folder layout would look something like this:

 ```
 prod